djalbat/xgl/README.md

 node ./bin/example/main.js
 ```

 The index page for the examples will then be available at http://localhost:8000.
-You can compile the examples yourself, see the section on compiling from source near to the end.
+You can compile the examples yourself, see the section on building near to the end.

 ### The simple example